RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

     | `twa`        | Time-weighted average of all values (since RedisTimeSeries v1.8) |

   - `bucketDuration` is duration of each bucket, in milliseconds.

+  Without `ALIGN`, bucket start times are multiples of `bucketDuration`.

+  With `ALIGN align`, bucket start times are multiples of `bucketDuration` with remainder `align % bucketDuration`.

+  The first bucket start time is less than or equal to `fromTimestamp`.
 </details>

 <details open>